noronha-dataops/noronha/docs/source/guide/configuration.rst

 File Manager
 ============
-The following properties are found under the key *file_manager* and they refer to how Noronha uses its file manager.
+The following properties are found under the key *file_store* and they refer to how Noronha uses its file manager.

 - **port:** As explained in the :ref:`island conventions <island-conventions>` (default: 30023).